Best city to fly into India

 Looking at spending time across Tamil Nadu, Karnataka and Kerala?

-The best city to fly into in India is Chennai or Bengaluru.
+For the South Indian tour the best city to fly into India is Chennai or Bengaluru.
 When planning a South India tour we usually recommend starting with Karnataka or Tamil Nadu and ending your holiday in Kerala.
 Kerala is beautiful, relaxing, and provides great massages so all in all, an ideal way to end your journey through India.

 - You may want to explore looking at flights to Bengaluru/Chennai and out of Kochi or Trivandrum.
 However, if expensive, remember Kochi to Bengaluru/Chennai flights are frequent and inexpensive.

-- While Kochi and Trivandrum (cities in Kerala) seem close to each other on a map they are still a four drive from each other.
-If you plan to end your holiday on a beach then Kovalam and Varkala are very close to Trivandrum, but Marari (or a lot of other places of interest in Kerala) are close to Kochi.
-You may wish to bear that in mind while booking flights.
+- While Kochi and Trivandrum (cities in Kerala) seem close to each other on a map they are a four drive from each other.
+So if you plan to end your holiday on a beach in Kovalam/Varkala then Trivandrum would be a perfect choice.
+However, if you are keen on Mararikulam then Kochi would be the right choice.
+Moreover, a lot of other places of interest in Kerala are close to Kochi as well.
+You may wish to bear that in mind when booking flights.

 Useful tip: Most middle east airlines i.e. Emirates, Etihad, and Qatar Airways have good connections in and out of airports in Kerala.

-At India Someday, we are avid travelers that specialize in assisting travelers plan their holiday to India.
+At India Someday, we are avid travellers that specialize in assisting travellers plan their holiday to India.
 Whether it’s flights to India, getting around or accommodation, feel free to get in touch if you have more questions, or fill out our questionnaire to plan your trip accordingly.

-Apart from the wonderful beaches, Kerala has so much to offer in its backwaters, cities, and towns
+Apart from the wonderful beaches, Kerala has so much to offer (Photo Credit – Elroy Serrao)